 Maine Massage Liability Insurance Guidelines

-For those who want to practice as a licensed massage therapist in Maine, although you are not required to have a Maine massage insurance policy for liability coverage, like any other professional position, it is something that you should look in to.
-With the right insurer, you can find $1,000,000 in liability coverage, for a low monthly rate; you can also find policies that cover injuries from slip and fall accidents, you can protect the rental property where you run your offices, and you can protect your equipment as well, depending on the type of and extent of the massage therapy insurance policy you choose to buy.
+Although you are not required to have a massage insurance policy for liability coverage as an LMT in Maine, like any other professional position, it is something that you should look into.
+With the right insurer, you can find $1,000,000 in liability coverage, for a low monthly rate.
+Additionally, you can find policies that cover injuries from slip and fall accidents, protect the rental property of offices, and protect your equipment, depending on the type of and extent of the massage therapy insurance policy you choose to buy.

-The second route, which is similar to what most other states require, is to have to take the licensing exam.
-An applicant will first have to complete 500 class hours, from an accredited school, prior to being able to sit in for the licensing exam.
-Once the hours are completed, you will then sit in for the NCETMB, or you can sit in for the MBLEx.
+The second route, which is similar to what most other states require, is completed by passing the licensing exam.
+Prior to the exam, an applicant must complete 500 class hours from an accredited school.
+Following the completion of these hours, you will then sit in for the NCETMB/MBLEx exam.
 In addition to this, you must submit a 3 X 5 photo of yourself, a certification of CPR course completion, and a check for a background check, as well as application fees.
-Basically, if you do not have clinical experience, you are going to be required to sit through the 500 hours, plus you have to pass one of the two licensing exams, in order to become licensed to practice in the state.
+It is important to note that this option is primarily for those who do not have clinical experience.

-If you do choose to purchase massage practitioner coverage, you should consider the top insurers, and the type of policies they offer.
-Not only is this the only way to guard yourself from liability, it is also going to be a requirement with certain employers, if you are looking for work with a top massage therapy office.
-So, although the state does not require it, many top employers, and bigger offices, are going to require their licensed therapists to at least have the $1,000,000 liability coverage, to remove liability from the employer.
+If you do choose to purchase massage practitioner coverage, you should consider the top insurers, and the types of policies they offer.
+Not only is this the only way to guard yourself from liability, it is also a requirement made by many employers of top massage therapy offices.
+In other words, although the state of Maine does not require it, many top employers do require their licensed therapists to have at least $1,000,000 in liability coverage, as this coverage removes liability from the employer.

 It is not only a good idea to protect yourself and your license; it is the smart thing to do with this type of profession.
-Insurance is your only shield to a lawsuit, and it is the only way that you can protect your practice and name, if you are sued by a client that walks in to your offices.
+Insurance is your only shield to a lawsuit, and it is the only way that you can protect your practice and name.

 Or click here to apply for insurance.